samirzjadhav/100-days-of-code/log.md

 ### Day 48: june 17 2022, Friday

 **Today's Progress**: Today I worked on the trombones landing page from the @freeCodeCamp responsive web design course.

+### Day 49: june 18 2022, Saturday

+**Today's Progress**: Today I completed the trombones landing page from @freecodecamp responsive web design and also worked on the chair shop landing page a little